Jean-Jacques Reboux: Political engagement

 Although he claimed not to be a political activist, Reboux was a committed left-winger and sympathized with the anarchist movement.
 However, he claimed that his only act of "militancy" was the sponsorship of an undocumented Moroccan during the time of the Debré laws.
 In 2008, he met with Romain Durand, an activist within Réseau éducation sans frontières and the Confédération nationale du travail, and the pair wrote Lettre au garde des sceaux pour la dépénalisation du délit d'outrage.
 In July 2008, he was a co-founder of Collectif pour une dépénalisation du délit d'outrage.

 From 2008 to 2010, Reboux published several articles on the website Rue89 under the pseudonym "outrageur de poulets" (outrageous chickens) with offensive outrage.
 In 2013, he posted a blog on his quarrels with Algerian writer Yasmina Khadra, who was becoming increasingly controversial in the Algerian community, titled Comment je me suis fait entuber par Yasmina Khadra.
 On 23 October 2014, he covered the trial of Henri Guaino for L'Humanité.

 Death

-Jean-Jacques Reboux died on 13 July 2021, at the age of 62.
+Jean-Jacques Reboux died on 13 July 2021, at the age of 62, in Auxerre.